 I asked Jenn to give me her top tips for families who wanted to travel like they are and here is what she said.

-- Create a location independent career, or income streams.
-Funding is the biggest on going challenge, once you get that sorted, it’s easy.
+- Create an independent location career or income streams.
+Funding is the most significant ongoing challenge; once you get that sorted, it’s easy.

 - Surround yourself with the “right” people.
 Seek out people who are doing what you want to be doing and bravely introduce yourself and ask for help.
 You’ll be amazed at how many people will move mountains to help you forward on your dream.
 (I will.
 Ask me!)